jpower123/ChatGPTBoard/README.md

 "sudo pip install openai"

 2. download the python script into the home folder of your pi 400
-3. edit the variables inside the script to your liking, and change the openai key to your key
+3. edit the variables inside the script to your liking, and change the openai key to your key (line 93/94)
 4. add "sudo python3 GPTBoard.py" to the end of your .bashrc in the home directory
 5. profit